 The major providers are all offering "pay as you go" access to virtual machines running on Linux and Windows, so the basic features aren’t that different from one provider to the next.
 And their fees are comparable.
 It’s the other intangibles that can make your decision for you.

 As companies make greater use of the cloud, they face pressure to optimize the costs.
+For help choosing cloud providers for your business, read our comprehensive guide to cloud computing.

 Main Cloud Costs